jdkandersson/OpenAlchemy/docs/source/index.rst

 | :samp:`x-foreign-key-kwargs` | :ref:`Foreign Key kwargs <foreign-key-kwargs>`     |
 +------------------------------+----------------------------------------------------+

-The SQLAlchemy *Base* and any constructed database models are dynamically added to the *models* module that is available from OpenAlchemy.
+The SQLAlchemy :samp:`Base` and any constructed database models are dynamically added to the :samp:`models` module that is available from OpenAlchemy.

 Technical Details
 -----------------